 I may store your data on email servers and with operators of reputable cloud software services.
 These may be outside the UK or the EU; where data is held outside the EU, I seek to use providers who comply with rules to ensure the adequacy of data protection measures.

 I may share specific data with subcontractors (for example, if I have agreed to supply a case study about your organisation, mentioning your name, and I contract out this work to another writer).

 In the course of my work, I may share personal data with other people at the same organisation from whom I received it in the first place.

 I plan to keep your data for as long as I need it for a specified legitimate purpose.
 I may retain a piece of data indefinitely if I judge that there is a legitimate reason to do so, including the likelihood of the data being required as evidence in the event of a dispute.

 I make reasonable efforts to keep data accurate and up to date.
 See the section on ‘what I do with your data’ for more information.

-I make reasonable efforts to secure your personal data, including both technical and physical measures.
-These measures include:
+I make reasonable efforts to secure the personal data I collect; these include both technical and physical measures.
+Measures include:

 • using the HTTPS protocol